m1rkwood/google-photos-takeout-scripts/README.md

 ## Fix iPhone Live Photos exported as .JPG
 In my specific case, Live photos would be extracted as a .JPG and a (1).JPG instead of a .JPG and a .MOV.
 So I ran exiftool to correct this for files that have a filetype MOV.
 The script checks the filetype in the EXIF data of the file.
 If it's a .MOV, it will change the extension of the file to .MOV
 ```
-$ exiftool -r -ext jpg -overwrite_original -filename=%f.MOV -if '$filetype eq "MOV"' -progress .
+$ exiftool -r -ext jpg -overwrite_original -filename=%f.MOV -if '$filetype eq "MOV"' -progress <directory_name>
 ```

 ## Sort pictures by month